Jordan, Saints' defense secure 18-10 win over Panthers - WHIZ News

 Hill then hit Lil’Jordan Humphrey for 18 yards and Callaway for another 15 before New Orleans used its last timeout.
 Hill completed one more quick pass to set up Maher’s third field goal as the half ended to make it 10-9.

-Most of the third quarter was played on Carolina’s side of the 50, but the Saints had one promising drive stall on an intentional grounding penalty.
-That pushed them out out of field goal range.
+“We go from possibly having a punt backed up to putting the ball at midfield and then transitioning to a field goal,” Payton said.
+“You start doing the math on how that half could have ended — I do think (that drive) was important.”

-Late in the quarter, New Orleans had a first down on the Panthers’ 18, but again settled for a field goal and a 12-10 lead.
+Most of the third quarter was played on Carolina’s side of the 50, but the Saints had one promising drive stall on an intentional grounding penalty and the another ended with a field goal.

-When the third quarter ran out, it marked 11 straight quarters without a TD for the Saints, but they were able to cling the lead into the fourth quarter, helped by Carolina kicker Lirim Hajrullahu’s missed 47-yard field goal attempt.
+The Panthers missed a chance to retake the lead when Carolina kicker Lirim Hajrullahu’s sailed a 47-yard field goal attempt wide right.

 LINE ITEMS